Server Extensions#

 A Jupyter Server extension is typically a module or package that extends to Server’s REST API/endpoints—i.e. adds extra request handlers to Server’s Tornado Web Application.

-You can check some simple examples on the examples folder in the GitHub jupyter_server repository.
+To get started writing your own extension, see the simple examples in the examples folder in the GitHub jupyter_server repository.

 Distributing a server extension#